 Axel Hagen, (guitar, arrangement) was born in 1963 in Karlsruhe (Germany).
 Between 1985 and 1990 he studied at the Hilversum Conservatory with Peter Nieuwerf and Wim Overgaauw.
 Continued studies with master musicians like Barry Harris, Jimmy Raney and Frans Elsen helped develop his style.
-For Axel, the music of Charlie Parker and Lennie Tristano is his main influence and on guitar his favourites are Jimmy Raney, Chuck Wayne, Tal Farlow, Wes Montgomery, Billy Bean, Ronnie Singer, Luiz Bonfa and Jim Hall.
+For Axel, the music of Charlie Parker, Bud Powell and Lennie Tristano is his main influence and on guitar his favourites are Jimmy Raney, Tal Farlow, Wes Montgomery, Billy Bean, Ronnie Singer, Luiz Bonfa and Jim Hall.

 In 1990, Axel Hagen became a member of the rhythm section of the renowned “Metropole Orchestra” of the Dutch radio.
 With this orchestra under the direction of Rob Pronk, Bill Hollman and Chuck Israels, he can be heard on various CD- and radio recordings with internationally known jazz musicians like Tommy Flanagan, Lou Levy, Clark Terry, Lee Konitz, Claudio Roditi, Bill Perkins and Tom Harrell.